ShreyasPasumarthi/ShreyasPasumarthi/README.md

 # Hi there <img src="https://raw.githubusercontent.com/umenzi/umenzi/main/wave.gif" width="30px">

 My name is Shreyas Pasumarthi and I'm a M.S.
-Data Science student at USC and recent graduate of UC San Diego with a B.S. in Mathematics-Computer Science.
+Data Science student at the University of Southern California (USC) and recent graduate of UC San Diego with a B.S. in Mathematics-Computer Science.

 💻 My interests lie within the field of AI, Machine Learning, & Robotics